 Searching for good courses from a distinguished institution?
 Check out the MD programs offered by Saba University School of Medicine.
 Saba boasts of a 99% USMLE Step One first-time pass rate i, and in recent years 94% of Saba graduates have landed into prestigious residencies and are practicing medicine across the US and Canada.

 Saba provides an enhanced learning environment with a small classroom ratio of 7:1 and makes learning a personalized and interactive experience.
-Students can avail themselves of scholarships and seek career guidance throughout their association with the university.
+Students can avail themselves of scholarships and seek career guidance throughout their association with the school of medicine.